This page documents internal details as well as the public interfaces.

 _user_attributes = {}

 Attributes to be exposed to the control system.
-Defaults to properties (if configured), or FPGA registers.
+Defaults to properties (if configured), or FPGA registers if no properties defined.
 Set to None if you really want no attributes exposed.

 _user_methods = {}